dzhenko/MasterChefMobile/README.md

 **MasterChef** is a open-source MVVM hybrid mobile application built on Integrated Cloud Environment - [Telerik Appbuilder Platform](http://www.telerik.com/appbuilder) (Icenium).

 This simple mobile application provides functionality for the user to upload her/his favourites recipes and to share them with the other people around the world.
-All users have their own accounts with whome they can be in touch with all changes about their recipes.
-Also, users can share their opinion for other people's recipes as left a comment or like them.
-On the other side users receive an opinion about their uploads are notified for the changes.
+All users have their own accounts with whom they can be in touch with all changes about their and other people recipes.
+Also, users can view other people recipes and can share their opinion as left a comment or like them.
+On the other side users received an opinion about their uploaded recipes are notified about the changes.

-MasterChef provides full CRUD operations - some of them: registration, login, creating / updating / deleting / comment / like / filtering / searching recipes.
+**MasterChef** provides full CRUD operations - some of them: registration, login, showing / creating / updating / deleting / commenting / liking / filtering / searching recipes.

 **RESTful mobile application powered by:**
 - [Telerik Backend Services](http://www.telerik.com/backend-services)